-We have tested the valuation of these instruments at 31 December 2020 by engaging PwC Valuation experts.
-This team compares price and market value of the Banking Group's financial instrument portfolio to independently sourced prices and calculated market values from independent third-party data providers.
+We have tested the valuation of these instruments at 31 December 2021 by engaging PwC Valuation experts.
+This team compares price and market value of the Banking Group's financial instrument portfolio to independently sourced prices and market values calculated using information from independent third-party data providers.